May 17, 2022

 Obesity is an important risk factor for the development of uterine cancer.
 As with many cancers, maintaining a normal weight, eating a healthy diet and getting regular exercise may decrease a woman’s risk of developing this disease.

-Birth control pills decrease the risk of uterine cancer by 50 percent after 5 years of continuous use.
+Birth control pills decrease the risk of uterine cancer by 50 percent after five years of continuous use.
 Women who have irregular menstrual periods should talk to their gynecologists about medication to regulate their periods and prevent prolonged periods of the hormonal imbalance that can cause endometrial cancers.

 Other resources